Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Utilities/QuantumNumber.md

 * iterable: concrete instances are iterable over their values
 * comparable: two concrete instances can be compared

-In particular, `QuantumNumber <: AbstractNamedVector{Float64}`, all features supported by `AbstractNamedVector` are also available for `QuantumNumber`.
+In particular, `AbstractQuantumNumber <: AbstractNamedVector{Float64}`, all features supported by `AbstractNamedVector` are also available for `AbstractQuantumNumber`.
 See also [AbstractNamedVector](@ref).

-For convenience, **4** kinds of good quantum numbers are predefined in this module, i.e.
+For convenience, **4** kinds of quantum numbers are predefined in this module, i.e.
 * [`SQN`](@ref): for spin z-component reserved systems
 * [`PQN`](@ref): for particle number reserved systems
 * [`SPQN`](@ref): for both particle number and spin-z component reserved systems
 * [`Z2QN`](@ref): for systems with a ``Z_2`` conservation quantum number

 Users who want to define their own ``Z_N``-like quantum numbers must handle the periodicities in the construction function, otherwise, wrong results will be get when arithmetic operations, such as `+` or `-`, are involved.
-It is highly recommended to use the macro [`@quantumnumber`](@ref) to define your own concrete `QuantumNumber`s.
+It is highly recommended to use the macro [`@quantumnumber`](@ref) to define your own concrete `AbstractQuantumNumber`s.

 ## QuantumNumbers

 The whole quantum numbers for the total bases.

 By design, a [`QuantumNumbers{QN}`](@ref) has one type parameter:
-* `QN<:QuantumNumber`: the type of the quantum numbers contained in it And 3 attributes:
+* `QN<:AbstractQuantumNumber`: the type of the quantum numbers contained in it And 3 attributes:
 * `form::Char`: Its form, whose value must be one of the followings
   - `'G'`: the general form, which has no restriction for its `contents`
   - `'U'`: the unitary form, which requires no duplicates in its `contents`
   - `'C'`: the canonical form, which requires not only no duplicates but also accending-order storage in its `contents` Usually, `'G'`-formed and `'U'`-formed `QuantumNumbers`es can be transformed to the corresponding `'C'`-formed ones by the [`sort`](@ref) function.
 * `contents::Vector{QN}`: The quantum numbers contained in it.
-To achieve high efficiency, it is required to be an homogenous array of a certain kind of concrete `QuantumNumber`.
+To achieve high efficiency, it is required to be an homogenous array of a certain kind of concrete `AbstractQuantumNumber`.
 * `indptr::Vector{Int}`: The indptr of the quantum numbers contained in it, which is similar to the `colptr` attribute of a [CSC sparse matrix](https://docs.julialang.org/en/v1/stdlib/SparseArrays/#man-csc-1) and records the compression info of its `contents`.

 Main features include: